K-6 classrooms in the Niagara Falls City School District use a literacy workshop

-Literacy Block students develop good habits that will help them become
+2 ½ hour Literacy Block students develop good habits by focusing on phonics,

 fluent lifelong readers and writers.

-Literacy block consists of:
+The Literacy Block consists of:

-edit, revise, and publish their writing.
+publish their own writing.